perru/andy-enhanced/README.md

 ### DARK MODE
 Detect user mode and remember his preference without cookie + add switch selector.

-### BETTER PAGINATOR
+### BETTER PAGINATION
-Borred about "Previous/Next" link for paginator ?
+Borred about "Previous/Next" link for pagination ?
 Now real dynamics buttons with pretty pagination.

 ### USE ALL SCREEN SPACE
 Why loosing screen space ?
 Just use everything usable.

 ### FASTER CSS & JS LOADING
-With using async.
+With using async & IA optimizations.

 ### BETTER W3C COMPLIANCE
 Not perfect but better than the original (unique id are unique, better syntaxes, some cleaning...).